-- (a) Shareholders, employees and other interested persons who wish to communicate with the Board, non-management directors as a group, a Board committee or a specific director may do so by mail so addressed to the care of the corporation's Corporate Secretary.
-Such mail will be reviewed by the Corporate Secretary and relayed to the Chairman of the Board, the Lead Independent Director, if the Chairman is not independent, and/or the addressee(s) consistent with a screening policy adopted by the Board. - (b) All letters regarding accounting, accounting policies, internal accounting controls and procedures, auditing matters, financial reporting processes, or disclosure controls and procedures should be forwarded to the Chair of the Audit Committee.
+- (a) Shareholders, employees and other interested persons who wish to communicate with the Board, non-management directors as a group, a Board committee or a specific director may do so by writing to the care of the secretary of the corporation.
+Such mail will be reviewed by the secretary and relayed to the Chairman of the Board, the Lead Independent Director, if the Chairman is not independent, and/or the addressee(s) consistent with the screening policy adopted by the Board. - (b) All letters regarding accounting, accounting policies, internal accounting controls and procedures, auditing matters, financial reporting processes, or disclosure controls and procedures should be forwarded to the Chair of the Audit Committee.
 All communications made on behalf of the corporation or the Board will be in compliance with Section 5.8 of these guidelines.